-Having built an emulator for the fast simulator in Eq.
-(11) using the Bayes linear approach, the next step is to link this to an emulator for $f(\mathbf{x})$ from Eq.
-(8).
-This involves building a model for the relationship between the where $\rho_0$ , $\rho_i$ are unknown multipliers and $c_i$ are unknown scalars.
-If the two simulators are very similar, then most $\rho_i$ will be near 1 and most $c_i$ will be near 0.
-If the value of $g_i(\mathbf{x})$ has a much smaller effect on the fast 15 emulator that on the slow emulator, $\rho_i$ will be much larger than 1.
-Where the value of $g_i(\mathbf{x})$ has a much larger effect on the fast emulator that on the slow emulator, $\rho_i$ will be near zero.
-If $q_i(\mathbf{x})$ has an opposite effect on the fast emulator and the slow emulator, then $\rho_i$ will be negative.
-The emulation process therefore involves using the fast simulator to work out the form of the emulator, to estimate the $\beta'i$ , and make inferences about u' (via a Bayes linear adjustment), and then using the slow simulator to make inferences about the $\rho_i$ and w (via another Bayes linear adjustment).
+Further, the coefficients β_i and β'i will often be similar.
+A model linking these coefficients will allow the fast simulator runs to provide information about the β_i .
+At the same time, this model must be flexible enough that it does not impose a strong link where none exists.
+The same can be said of the link between u(x) and u'(x).
+A simple model is where ρ_0 , ρ_i are unknown multipliers and c_i are unknown scalars.
+If the two simulators are very similar, then most ρ_i will be near 1 and most c_i will be near 0.
+If the value of $g_i(x)$ has a much smaller effect on the fast emulator that on the slow emulator, ρ_i will be much larger than 1.
+Where the value of $g_i(x)$ has a much larger effect on the fast emulator that on the slow emulator, ρ_i will be near zero.
+If $g_i(x)$ has an opposite effect on the fast emulator and the slow emulator, then ρ_i will be negative.
+The emulation process therefore involves using the fast simulator to work out the form of the emulator, to estimate the β'i and make inferences about u'(via a Bayes linear adjustment), and then using the slow simulator to make inferences about the ρ_i and w (via another Bayes linear adjustment).
 Note that underlying this approach is the assumption that the slow simulator runs do not provide any more information about the fast simulator.